 This project will try to understand what characteristics and skills entrepreneurs need to succeed.
 The researchers will then use an iterative design thinking process and pilot interventions to test whether a mostly psychological intervention can make early-stage entrepreneurs believe in their own ability to improve in any skill and have the skillset for actually doing so.
 If successful, this outcome will increase the size of the potential start-up pool for incubators and accelerators.

-The current round of proposals will close on 30th April 2021 and will reopen later in the year.
+The current call for proposals will close on 1 November 2021 at 23:59 GMT.
 To learn more click here.